WiFi and WPA

 Two of the features will deliver robust protections even when users choose passwords that fall short of typical complexity recommendations, and will simplify the process of configuring security for devices that have limited or no display interface.

-For example you can use your phone or laptop to connect an IOT device to the network with out any display unit.
+For example using WPA3 Security you can use your phone or laptop to connect an IOT device to the network with out any display unit.

 Open WiFi Security

-Using Open WiFi has been always a great problem in public places like restaurants, airports.
 The lack of encryption on the open wireless network allows any one to sniff the traffic and perform all kinds of attack against the users as well as the Access point itself.
-WPA3 provides a data protection mechanism called Individual Data Encryption even for WiFi networks with no passwords.
+WPA3 Security provides a data protection mechanism called Individual Data Encryption even for WiFi networks with no passwords.

 Individual Data Encryption